Aleyssu/Full-StackWebApplicationProject/README.md

 ~~~

 ## End to End Test
-Make sure you have selenium, and webdriver-manager
+Make sure you have selenium, and webdriver-manager installed
 ~~~bash
 pip install selenium
 pip install webdriver-manager